-These French Toast Roll-ups with sausage are filled with warm, savory sausage that’s in bread, dipped in a classic french toast mixture, and cooked to golden-brown perfection.
+These French Toast Roll-ups with sausage are filled with warm, savory sausage that’s in bread, dipped in a classic French toast mixture, and cooked to golden-brown perfection.

 I’m quite sure that breakfast doesn’t get any better than this.
 I’ve been thinking long and hard about this, and yeah.
 French Toast Sausage Roll-ups are the best breakfast ever.